The Marseille man scored a fine goal and added two assists in a virtuoso display as Didier Deschamps' men ran out comfortable winners in Paris

-It took only moments after the restart for the home side to add to their tally.
+It took only moments after the restart for the home side to add to its tally.
 Giroud and Ribery combined down the left to set up Valbuena to smash home a terrific shot into the roof of the goal.

 Quarter of an hour later it was Ribery’s turn to score from a Valbuena pass.
-The Marseille man showed his confidence with a superb crossfield ball that was fired in at the near post by his former team-mate at Stade Velodrome, who easily beat Zurab Khizanishvili.
+The Marseille man showed his confidence with a superb crossfield ball that was fired in at the near post by his former teammate at Stade Velodrome, who easily beat Zurab Khizanishvili.

-When Valbuena was withdrawn to be rested for Tuesday’s match against Spain, France allowed their concentration to slip, and Kobakhidze clinically shot home after a lapse from Mamadou Sakho following a Ucha Lobjanidze cross.
+When Valbuena was withdrawn to be rested for Tuesday’s match against Spain, France allowed its concentration to slip, and Kobakhidze clinically shot home after a lapse from Mamadou Sakho following a Ucha Lobjanidze cross.